Anwarvic/anwarvic.github.io/my_collections/_machine-translation/Transformer.md

     <img src="media/Transformer/image9.png" width=350>
 </div>

+> **Note:**
-You should know that the **concat** and **Linear** blocks at the end of the mechanism aren't related to the multi-head which we are going to talk about in a second.
+You should know that the **concat** and **Linear** blocks at the end of the mechanism are related to the multi-head which we are going to talk about next.

 -   **Multi-Head Self-Attention:**\
     A multi-head self-attention is just performing the single-head